mac-can/SerialCAN/README.md

 CAN API V3 is a wrapper specification to have a uniform CAN Interface API for various CAN interfaces from different vendors running under multiple operating systems.

-This repo contains the source code for a _CAN-over-Serial-Line_ interfacess based on [Lawicel SLCAN protocol](http://www.can232.com/docs/canusb_manual.pdf).
+This repo contains the source code for a _CAN-over-Serial-Line_ interfaces based on [Lawicel SLCAN protocol](http://www.can232.com/docs/canusb_manual.pdf).
 It provides the build environments to build dynamic libraries with GNU C/C++&reg; compilers, either as a C++ class library ([_libSerialCAN_](#libSerialCAN)),